ARMmbed/GettingStartedmbedOS/Docs/GetTheCode.md

 # Example applications

-We have some example applications to help you get started with various functions of mbed OS.
+These example applications can help you get started with various functions of mbed OS.

 ## Networking